-We all seem to have that go to meal, you know the one where just as you finish eating it and you’re already craving more???
+We all seem to have that fave go to meal, where just as you finish eating it you’re already craving more.
 And don’t ask me why but for some reason or another a GIANT plate full of vegetables and lots and lots of hummus seems to be my favourite jam lately.

-Don’t get me wrong, I love meat just as much as the next guy, and have even been known to have a beef craving or two.
-But there is just something about this flavour combo that makes me want to drop the mic.
+No i’m not a vegan, and yes I love meat just as much as the next guy, and have even been known to have a beef craving or two.
+But there is just something about this flavour combo that makes me want to lick my plate.

-Roasted cauliflower with chickpeas, beet chips, Brussel sprout slaw, so colourful and pretty, then top that off with a big side of hummus.
+Roasted cauliflower with chickpeas, beet chips, Brussel sprout slaw, then top that off with a big ol’ side of hummus.
 Turn my crank why don’t you because this is what food porn is all about.